the-turing-way/the-turing-way/book/website/reproducible-research/vcs/vcs-data.md

 As we described earlier, there are  {ref}`limitation to git <rr-vcs-git-limitations>`.
 As long as the files to version control are small in size, not too numerous and can be stored in a few `csv` or character separated files, tools such as [Git](https://git-scm.com/) are appropriate.

-However,when you work, share, and collaborate on large, potentially [binary](https://en.wikipedia.org/wiki/Binary_file) files (such as many scientific data formats), you need to think about ways to version control this data with specialised tools.
+However, when you work, share, and collaborate on large, potentially [binary](https://en.wikipedia.org/wiki/Binary_file) files (such as many scientific data formats), you need to think about ways to version control this data with specialised tools.
 If others try to clone your repository or fetch/pull to update it locally, it will take longer to do this if it contains larger files that have been versioned and modified.

 Accordingly, repository hosting services usually impose maximum file sizes on users.